Gawain: Histories and romances

-Gawain's death in a battle against Mordred is described in detail in the English Alliterative Morte Arthure.
-Upon reaching land after returning to Britain from the continent, Gawain wreaks great slaughter on his enemies, killing the king of Gothland among others, before being surrounded on a hill.
-Breaking out, he pushes forward on a horse towards Mordred himself, and the two strike one another down from their horses with their lances.
+Gawain's death in battle against Mordred is detailed in the English poem known as the Alliterative Morte Arthure.
+Upon reaching land after returning to Britain from Continental Europe, Gawain slaughters many of his enemies, killing the king of Gothland among others, before being surrounded on a hill.
+Breaking out of the encirclement, he pushes forward on horseback towards Mordred, and the two use lances to knock each other off their horses.
 Gawain then attempts to cut Mordred's throat, but Mordred stabs him through the helmet.
-(As Mordred is portrayed there more sympathetically than in most other works, he later gives a sorrowful eulogy to his dead brother, calling him the best and most glorious of knights.)
-In the French verse Mort Artu attachment to Didot-Perceval, Gawain attempts to disembark during the sea landing at Dover when one of Mordred's Saxon allies fatally strikes him in the head through an unlaced helmet; a similar account is told in the English Stanzaic Morte Arthur.
-In the Italian romance La Tavola Ritonda, having been defeated in his duel with Lancelot, Gawain takes part in resisting an attack by Lancelot's friend and ally, Sir Turinoro of Cartagina, when he is struck on his head in the same place where Lancelot had wounded him and falls dead during a single combat with a knight named Turinoro, who also dies.
+(In this poem, Mordred is portrayed more sympathetically than in most other works; he later gives a eulogy for his dead brother, calling him the best and most glorious of knights.)
+In the Mort Artu section of the French prose romance Didot Perceval, Gawain is attempting to disembark during the sea landing at Dover, when one of Mordred's Saxon allies fatally strikes him in the head through an unlaced helmet; a similar account is told in the English poem known as the Stanzaic Morte Arthur.
+The Italian romance La Tavola Ritonda contains a variant of this story.
+Having been defeated in his duel with Lancelot, Gawain participates in resisting an attack by Lancelot's friend and ally, Sir Turinoro of Cartagina.
+Gawain is struck on his head in the same place where Lancelot had wounded him, and Gawain dies during single combat with a knight named Turinoro, who also dies.

-Thomas Malory's English compilation work Le Morte d'Arthur is based mainly, but not exclusively, on French works from the Vulgate and Post-Vulgate Cycles.
-Here Gawain partly retains the negative characteristics attributed to him by the later French authors, and partly retains his earlier positive representations, creating a character seen by some as inconsistent, and by others as a believably flawed hero.
-Gawain is the first to declare that he "shall laboure in the Queste of the Sankgreall" but really embarks on the Grail quest in order to gain more magical meals and drinks (metys and drynkes) from it rather than from a religious zeal or to save the Fisher King's kingdom.
-One of Malory's other French sources was L'âtre périlleux (The Perilous Cemetery), a poem including the eponymous story of Gawain's rescue of a woman from a demon.
+Gawain appears prominently in Thomas Malory's English compilation Le Morte d'Arthur, which is based mainly, but not exclusively, on French works from the Vulgate and Post-Vulgate Cycles.
+In this compilation, Gawain partly retains the negative characteristics attributed to him by the later French authors; moreover, he partly retains his earlier positive characteristics – thereby creating a character seen by some as inconsistent and by others as a believably flawed hero.
+Gawain is the first knight to declare that he "shall laboure in the Queste of the Sankgreall", but he actually embarks on the Grail quest to gain additional magical meals and drinks (metys and drynkes) from the Grail, rather than out of religious zeal or to save the Fisher King's realm.
+One of Malory's other French sources was L'âtre périlleux (The Perilous Cemetery), a poem including the eponymous story where Gawain rescues a woman from a demon.